-One component of raw feeding, although not very glamorous, is to oversee stool production.
-Monitoring a dog’s or cat’s stool outcome helps pet parents determine how the pet is tolerating the raw diet and if any adjustments are needed.
+Although not very glamorous, stool consistency and color can speak volumes about a pet’s diet and health.
+Monitoring a pet’s stool can help pet parents determine how well the raw diet is tolerated and if any adjustments are needed.

 Identify Stool Outcome

 The ingredients fed in a raw diet will directly affect the outcome of the stool once digestion is complete and the pet eliminates the waste.
 The color of stool may be alarming if pet parents are not prepared with what to expect.

 Stool color and consistency will assist in determining if the pet is tolerating the raw diet.
 Stool consistencies may vary day-to-day depending on the ingredients fed prior to elimination.
 However, adjustments to the diet are necessary if the pet’s stool consistency is frequently too loose or too hard.

 Dogs and cats alike may occasionally get loose stools which can be caused by a variety of factors.
 When pets have loose stools, be sure to consider all variables that may have resulted in diarrhea.